TeaElming/trustpilot-scraper/README.md

 Minimal Python scraper to download reviews from Trustpilot per rating (1-5 star system) for all companies in all categories from Trustpilot.

-Fully functional but sparsely documentet during the summer of 2023 but no promises are made going forward.
-Follow the print statements for modification and debugging.
+Fully functional during the summer of 2023 but sparsely documented.
+No promises made going forward.
+Default run results in a tsv file in dir ```data``` with columns text and rating.
+In this case, reviews will be collected for all Trustpilot categories and all companies regardless of star rating.
+This can, however, be easily modified in the code if you follow the print statements.
 Some throttling is implemented and could probably be decreased for better run time.

-Initially created to complete a sentiment analysis modelling dataset (ScandiSent) with neutral examples, represented by 3 star ratings, in order to create a multi-class sentiment model (neg/neu/pos).
+The scraper was initially created to complete the Scandinavian sentiment dataset [ScandiSent](https://github.com/timpal0l/ScandiSent) with neutral examples, represented here by 3 star ratings.
+This was done in order to create a robust multi-class transformer sentiment model in Swedish (with labels neg/neu/pos).
+Link to public model will be published shortly.